Vice Adm. Robert B. Murrett (Ret.)

 Office: 300G Dineen Hall

-Robert B. Murrett is a faculty member in the Department of Public Administration and International Affairs and serves as the Deputy Director of the Institute for National Security and Counterterrorism (INSCT).
-He holds a courtesy faculty appointment with the Forensic and National Security Sciences Institute and is on the Advisory Board of the Institute for Veterans and Military Families, both at the University.
+Since 2011, Vice Adm.
+Robert B. Murrett (Ret.) has been a faculty member in the Maxwell School Department of Public Administration and International Affairs and the Deputy Director of the Institute for National Security and Counterterrorism (INSCT).
+He holds a courtesy faculty appointment with the Forensic and National Security Sciences Institute and is on the Advisory Board of the Institute for Veterans and Military Families, both at Syracuse University.
 In 2016, Murrett was the recipient of the Birkhead-Burkhead Teaching Excellence Award and Professorship at the Maxwell School.
-In addition, he is a staff member at the RAND Corporation and the Institute for Defense Analyses, and chairs the MITRE Intelligence Advisory Board.
+In addition, he is a staff member at the RAND Corporation and the Institute for Defense Analyses, and he chairs the MITRE Intelligence Advisory Board.

 A specialist in defense analysis, military intelligence, national security, and international relations, Murrett teaches popular courses in the Maxwell School on the “US Intelligence Community: Governance and Practice” and “US Defense Strategy, Military Posture, and Combat Operations”; leads capstone projects for the Veterans Administration, Rand, and IDA; and organizes legendary “staff rides” for students to discuss military leadership and strategy at Fort Stanwix and Oriskany in Upstate New York and the Gettysburg, PA, National Military Park.